 Assessments can be conducted by phone or in person.

 Tele-Center staff makes the final determination—based on the assessment provided by Workforce Solutions Office staff—on whether training is recognized as TWC approved.

+Once an assessment has been completed and a claimant determined to be enrolled in training, the local WF/UI coordinator uses the Potential Work Issue Reporting Template (Form WF-42) located in WorkInTexas.com to inform the state WF/UI coordinator of the training by email.
+The WF-42 should include the following:

+Training provider

+Training start date

+Anticipated end date

+Estimated number of hours per week in training

+Occupation for which the claimant is being trained

+Funding Sources

+If claimant’s current occupation is on the Target Occupations list

+If the claimant has any relevant job matches in WorkInTexas.com

+If the training is on the state/Board’s Target Occupations list

 D-406: Unemployment Benefits Appeals

-Boards must be aware of the following circumstances that involve Board and Workforce Solutions Office staff in the UI appeals process:
+UI appeals processes involving Workforce Solutions Office staff occur under the following circumstances:

 A claimant or an employer requests the use of Workforce Solutions Office resources to submit an appeal without staff assistance (self-service appeal).